-Blogging is among one of the most crucial elements of an SEO strategy.
+Blogging is one of the most crucial elements of SEO strategy.
 It is a tried and true method to increase your ranking and attract new visitors to your site.
 The only problem?
-It can be pretty difficult to write good material, and it can be even harder to write optimized material, especially if you aren’t sure what to do.
-For those who are stuck in this scenario, fear not, as we will be going over 5 of the most common blogging mistakes people make, and how to correct them.
+It can be difficult to write good material, and it can be even harder to write optimized material, especially if you aren’t sure what to do.
+For those who are stuck in this scenario, check out these 5 most common blogging mistakes to avoid!

 1. You Aren’t Researching Your Keywords